By: Lindsey Stebbins

 There is a lot I admire about my dad and this event, but to keep it short, I’m going with my favorite: He keeps things interesting and DOES NOT QUIT!
 This event has a ton of ups and downs and through it all he is able to pull himself back around and keep riding.
 As far as keeping things interesting, he has incredible passion and drive for whatever he does and that translates into fantastic stories!

 Glenn Dik: Glenn is a legend when it comes to the 24-Hour.
 He has participated 23 times!
 He has ridden over 300 miles 17 times, racking up a total of 7,445.1 miles!
-Impressive doesn’t even begin to describe m20140614_080000y admiration for Glenn and his commitment to come back year after year after year.
+Impressive doesn’t even begin to describe my admiration for Glenn and his commitment to come back year after year after year.

 What I really admire in Glenn is his constant calm and appreciation through the 24 hours.
 He is truly a pleasure to be around the entire time!